-- (a) A leachfield for which design flow is determined pursuant to § 1-803(f)(2) or (3) or that will dispose of food processing waste, including a leachfield that will serve a building or structure with a use as a brewery, shall comply with the following requirements: - (1) Septic tank effluent that is low strength may be discharged to the leachfield. - (2) Septic tank effluent that is high strength but treated to reduce the strength to low strength may be discharged to the leachfield after such treatment. - (3) Septic tank effluent that is high strength is prohibited from being discharged to the leachfield unless the leachfield is sized pursuant to Subsection (d). - (b) Wastewater strength of septic tank effluent shall be categorized based on the following standards: - (1) Septic tank effluent is low strength when it meets the following standards: - (A) BOD5 \leq 300 mg/L; - (B) TSS \leq 150 mg/L; and - (C) Fats, Oil & Grease (FOG) \leq 50 mg/L. - (2) Septic tank effluent that exceeds any one of the standards for BOD5, TSS, or FOG specified in Subsection (b)(1) is high strength. - (c) When wastewater strength is determined for septic tank effluent, it shall be determined using one of the following methods: - (1) sampling of BOD5, TSS, and Fats, Oil, & Grease as an 8-hour composite or other sampling method approved by the Secretary; - Page 77 Subchapter 8 General Technical Standards for Wastewater Systems and Potable Water Supplies
+- (a) A leachfield for which design flow is determined pursuant to § 1-803(f)(2) or (3) or that will dispose of food processing waste, including a leachfield that will serve a building or structure with a use as a brewery, shall comply with the following requirements: - (1) Septic tank effluent that is low strength may be discharged to the leachfield. - (2) Septic tank effluent that is high strength but treated to reduce the strength to low strength may be discharged to the leachfield after such treatment. - (3) Septic tank effluent that is high strength is prohibited from being discharged to the leachfield unless the leachfield is sized pursuant to Subsection (d). - (b) Wastewater strength of septic tank effluent shall be categorized based on the following standards: - (1) Septic tank effluent is low strength when it meets the following standards: - (A) BOD5 \leq 300 mg/L; - (B) TSS ≤ 150 mg/L; and - (C) Fats, Oil & Grease (FOG) \leq 50 mg/L. - (2) Septic tank effluent that exceeds any one of the standards for BOD5, TSS, or FOG specified in Subsection (b)(1) is high strength. - (c) When wastewater strength is determined for septic tank effluent, it shall be determined using one of the following methods: - (1) sampling of BOD5, TSS, and Fats, Oil, & Grease as an 8-hour composite or other sampling method approved by the Secretary; - (2) sampling of BOD5, TSS, and Fats, Oil, & Grease from a wastewater system serving buildings or structures or campground with similar uses as an 8-hour composite or other sampling method approved by the Secretary; or - (3) literature review of BOD5, TSS, and Fats, Oil, & Grease from buildings or structures, or campgrounds with similar uses, using the highest strength value identified for the particular uses. - (d) When a leachfield is proposed to dispose of high strength wastewater and is proposed using a Secretary-assigned design flow based on the submission of water use data and wastewater strength calculations pursuant to § 1-803(f)(3)(A) or § 1-804, the leachfield shall be sized using one of the following formulas in lieu of any formula or method for sizing the particular type of leachfield specified in Subchapter 9 that would otherwise apply: - (1) The formula SQLF = (BOD5 ÷ 300 mg/L) x (DF ÷ AR) where: - (A) SQLF = the minimum required square footage of leachfield in square feet; - (B) DF = the design flow in gallons per day; and - (C) AR = the application rate for the soil in gallons per square foot per day identified in § 1-911. - Page 79 Subchapter 8 General Technical Standards for Wastewater Systems and Potable Water Supplies

-- sampling of BOD5, TSS, and Fats, Oil, & Grease from a wastewater system serving buildings or structures or campground with similar uses as an 8-hour composite or other sampling method approved by the Secretary; or - (3) literature review of BOD5, TSS, and Fats, Oil, & Grease from buildings or structures, or campgrounds with similar uses, using the highest strength value identified for the particular uses. - (d) When a leachfield is proposed to dispose of high strength wastewater and is proposed using a Secretary-assigned design flow based on the submission of water use data and wastewater strength calculations pursuant to § 1-803(f)(3)(A) or § 1-804, the leachfield shall be sized using one of the following formulas in lieu of any formula or method for sizing the particular type of leachfield specified in Subchapter 9 that would otherwise apply: - (1) The formula SQLF = $(BOD_5 \div 300 \text{ mg/L}) \times (DF \div AR)$ where - (A) SQLF = the minimum required square footage of leachfield in square feet; - (B) DF = the design flow in gallons per day; and - (C) AR = the application rate for the soil in gallons per square foot per day identified in § 1-911. - (2) Another formula proposed by an applicant's designer and accepted by the Secretary.
+(2) Another formula proposed by an applicant's designer and accepted by the Secretary.